-For many of us who are Republicans and many of us who are Democrats, we look at our respective party’s nominee and feel ashamed.
-As Americans, we see the issues discussed on the evening news, Facebook feeds and comments, and we are embarrassed.
+Right now, many of us who are Republicans and many of us who are Democrats are looking at our respective party’s nominee and feel ashamed.
+As Americans, we see the issues discussed on the evening news, social media feeds and comments, and we are embarrassed.
 As evangelical Christians, we examine the political landscape and find no place to call “home.”
+The last few months (or years, if we’re being honest with ourselves) have discouraged us about our present.

 And that means we have hope, even amid a political season that can seem hopeless.